muart-group/muart-group.github.io/docs/developer/index.md

   devices, so typical reverse engineering methods do not work.
 * Data can be captured over the wire using a logic analyzer capable of decoding UART signals at 2400 baud/8E1.
 It is also possible to use the mitsubishi-uart project in passive mode to log captured packets.

+## Documenting Information

+This documentation is available [on GitHub](https://github.com/muart-group/muart-group.github.io/) and is open for pull requests, issues, and edits.
+If any useful or relevant information appears to be missing or otherwise is not as accessible as it should be, edits are welcome!